 In 2014, after restoring our home, we started to take the idea seriously, discussing our ideas with all our neighbours and many friends.
 We received overwhelming support and so much enthusiasm from our community, neighbours and many great friends.
 In January 2017, we opened Hay Meadow Burial Ground, initially only offering meadow burials.
 However, we had a vision to create 'Busnant Wood' and be able to offer woodland burials as well.
 We were granted planning permission to expand the burial ground in April 2018, developing the site as it stands today.

 We are available to help you arrange a burial, or purchase a plot in advance.
 In either circumstance, please phone us to discuss arrangements and to book a visit, at which time you can select a plot.
-We do not provide a funeral director service.
-Most families employ a funeral director to assist them when faced with organising a funeral, however some families may prefer to deal with the arrangements themselves without an undertaker.
-If you wish to do this, we will support and guide you.
+We are also natural funeral directors and can assist with looking after your loved one.
+Further information can be found on our additional services page.

 There are no time limits for services here, we do not want you to feel rushed or hurried.